 What Will We Be Doing?

 The specific tasks your group will work on can differ from season to season.
 We’re relying on your flexibility and adaptability to ensure that we can continue carrying out our mission, but we do have a few ideas!
 Painting is always a necessity; it involves working high off the ground and lots of prep work.
 Mowing and trimming plants, along with significant building projects and maintenance are also likely activities.
-Other jobs are available for your group, including a position at the Kodiak Island Food Bank.
 If you have someone with a special skill, let us know!

 Schedule & Meals